whblondeau/gyre/finding_flotsam.md

 The night was dark and muffled with cloud, but the wind was steady and not overly strong.
 No reason for the watch to be changed, nor even move about setting sails.
 Decks dark, with only a few glints from shrouded lanterns.
 Eastwind looked up, studying the rigging, seeing no one aloft.
 The watch was gathered aft, speaking quietly, smoking.
 The sea rushed, Ragfin rolled slowly, the hull creaked, the rigging groaned in the moaning wind.
 A perfect night for this work.

 Eastwind’s Old Biologist eyes were keen as a cat’s in the gloom.
-The Watch Hexmark, which all of thee _Ragfin_’s sailors must study at the beginning of the watch, was on the fo’c’sle bulkhead.
+The Watch Hexmark, which all of the _Ragfin_’s sailors must study at the beginning of the watch, was on the fo’c’sle bulkhead.
 She stole silently to it, crouched, and yielded to a deeper level of identity.
 A moment later she stood, Eastwind Shen no longer.

 Tryggva Steinlaugsdottir looked out of Eastwind’s eyes: cool and appraising.
 She did not have Eastwind’s skills and knowledge, but she held in memory a rough awareness of the layout of thee _Ragfin_, and the location and duties of the sailors on watch.

 She brought out Eastwind’s smoking kit.
 The coal splinter inside cast infrared light that normal human eyes couldn’t see.
-For her, it was as good as a bullseye lantern.
+For her, it was a darklight as good as a bullseye lantern.

 The Hexmark was a disc cut and inked and burned into the weathered gray wood.
 Its black lines and fields, its scrolled calligraphy, formed a densely complex blur.
 She studied the mark for some time, gradually understanding its purpose and nature.
 Then, with inhumanly steady hands, with ink and engraving tools and the hot element of the darklight, she began to make almost imperceptible alterations.